vseventer/markmyjourney/content/blog/20170528-easter-break-in-cornwall.md

 {{< photo "IMG_3590.JPG" >}}

 At low tide, the beach of St. Ives takes up the entire harbor, leaving boats on dry land.
-At many of the boulevard restaurants, you can pick up a tasty fish and chips lunch, or traditional Cornish pastry.
-If the weather is good, definitely go for an ice cream as well.
+If you’re feeling hungry, you can pick up a tasty fish and chips or Cornish pastry for lunch at the many boulevard restaurants.

 {{< photo "IMG_3602.JPG" >}}